-A company that formulates a mixture but does not place it on the European Union market and only formulates with the intention of exporting does not have the obligation to make the submission18.
+A company that formulates a mixture but does not place it on the European Union market and only formulates with the intention of exporting does not have the obligation to make the submission21.
 If the product is stored in a temporary warehouse before being exported outside the EU, this may qualify as placing on the market and therefore the obligations according to Annex VIII apply.
 This would be the case if, for example, the formulator makes available the mixture, whether in return for payment or free of charge, to a third party which stores the mixture in the warehouse before delivering it to a non-EU company.
-If the mixtures are stored by the same downstream user that formulates them in a warehouse, there would be no obligations to submit information19.
+If the mixtures are stored by the same downstream user that formulates them in a warehouse, there would be no obligations to submit information22.

-Example 5: Formulation, mixture to be placed on the market outside EU
+Example 4: Formulation, mixture to be placed on the market outside EU

-A formulator in Italy formulates two lubricant products (product A and product B) which are classified for aspiration toxicity.
-The lubricant B is exported to Turkey, i.e. out of the EU.
+A formulator in Italy formulates two cleaning products (product A and product B) which are classified for aspiration toxicity.
+Product B is stored in a warehouse owned by the same formulator before being exported to Turkey, i.e. out of the EU.
 As the data submission requirements under the scope of CLP Article 45/Annex VIII only applies in the EU Member States (and in countries under the EEA agreement) there are no obligations to submit data for product B.